OSharpe001/OSharpe001.github.io/README.md

 - ### Placing an arch on my slogan [GeeksforGeeks.org](https://www.geeksforgeeks.org/how-to-create-a-curve-text-using-css3-canvas/)

-A lot of work for a little design.
+- ### Using JavaScript to navigate to another page within my app [Tabnine.com](https://www.tabnine.com/academy/javascript/how-to-redirect-url-javascript/)

-- ### Using JavaScript to navigate to another page within my app [Tabnine.com](https://www.tabnine.com/academy/javascript/how-to-redirect-url-javascript/) **Not working for some reason**
+**Not working for some reason-**
 Ended up making it a single page app, utilizing CSS to hide the "currently unnecessary page".

-- ### Getting a variable from one JavaScript file to another Using import/export statements is not working.
-Will probably have to utilize only one JavaScript file for entire app.
+- ### Getting a variable from one JavaScript file to another **Using import/export statements is not working.** Will probably have to utilize only one JavaScript file for entire app.
 Also had to incorporate my game onto the main page, "index.html" (difficulty getting data to transfer between pages.
 Ended up making a single page app).

 - ### Rounding up to the nearest number [W3Schools.com](https://www.w3schools.com/jsref/jsref_ceil.asp)
-The shuffle-cards algorithm I created that utilized this was redundant (shuffle had the same placement when shuffling same number of cards).
+**The shuffle-cards algorithm I created that utilized this was redundant-** Shuffle had the same placement when shuffling same number of cards.
 Ended up not utilizing "Math.ceil" in this app.

 - ### Figuring out how to shuffle an array [JavaScript.info](https://javascript.info/task/shuffle#:~:text=Write%20the%20function%20shuffle)